rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 If a maker ever finds a makerspace accessible without staff present, they are required to promptly notify RIT Public Safety.

+### Makerspace Events

+Sometimes, events occur in or near the makerspace that necessitate its closure for general use.
+During such events, only those with authorization to be present as part of the event may use the makerspace.
+The makerspace will make every effort to notify makers ahead of time of such events via the website, make.rit.edu.

 ### After-Hours Access

 Some persons, as part of their association with an event, project, group, or otherwise, have select after-hours access to select areas of some makerspaces.
 This is defined as having the ability and authority to use a makerspace outside of the regularly posted hours and without staff present.
 Such persons are able to access the makerspace via the university's access control keycard system, henceforth referred to as "swipe".

 All makerspace policies remain in effect during after-hours access.

 Persons with swipe to a makerspace may allow other [makers](#permitted-users) entrance into the space, and take full personal responsibility for the actions of these makers.
 This includes ensuring compliance with makerspace policies.
 Persons with after-hours access are not expected to open the makerspace for all makers, and may be selective in who they allow into the space.
 All other makers must leave the space before the person with swipe does.
-It is the responsibility of the person with swipe to ensure the space is secured properly before departing.
+It is the responsibility of the person with swipe to ensure the space is secured properly before departing, including removing all other makers who do not have swipe or are not in the space under the purview of another maker with swipe.

 After-hours access is defined and limited on a case-by-case basis.
 It is the responsibility of the person with swipe to understand the specifics of their after-hours access, and ensure themselves and all other makers they permit in are in compliance with the terms of this access.

 Such after-hours access is issued solely at the discretion of the makerspace director, and can be revoked at any time.

+## Disciplinary Action

+Violating any makerspace policy may result in disciplinary action.

+The following actions may be taken at the discretion of staff;

+* Revoke equipment approval
+* Temporarily banning the maker from the makerspace

+The following actions may be taken at the discretion of the makerspace director;

+* Permanently banning the maker from the makerspace, or all makerspaces.
+* Requesting monetary compensation for damaged equipment, tools, resources, etc.
+* Notifying a student or faculty's home college of misconduct.
+* Referring misconduct to the relevant university authorities.

 ## Policy Exemptions